Michael Wehmeyer

-Michael Lee Wehmeyer (/ˈweɪmaɪ.ər/ WAY-mye-ər; born October 9, 1957) is the Ross and Marianna Beach Distinguished Professor in Special Education and Chairperson of the Department of Special Education at the University of Kansas.
-His research focuses on self-determination and self-determined learning, the application of positive psychology and strengths-based approaches to disability, and the education of students with intellectual or developmental disabilities.
-He is Director and Senior Scientist at Kansas University's Beach Center on Disability.
-He formerly directed the Kansas University Center on Developmental Disabilities.
+Michael Lee Wehmeyer (/ˈweɪmaɪ.ər/ WAY-mye-ər; born October 9, 1957) is Distinguished Professor Emeritus in and former chairperson of the Department of Special Education at the University of Kansas.
+His research focused on self-determination and self-determined learning, the application of positive psychology and strengths-based approaches to disability, and the education of students with intellectual or developmental disabilities.
+He is past Director and Senior Scientist at Kansas University's Beach Center on Disability.
+He also formerly directed the Kansas University Center on Developmental Disabilities.

 Education

 Wehmeyer earned his BS and MA in Special Education in 1980 and 1982 from the University of Tulsa.
 In 2013, he was an alumni inductee of Phi Beta Kappa Arts and Sciences Honor Society-Beta of Oklahoma chapter at the University of Tulsa.
 He was a Rotary International Fellow at the University of Sussex in Brighton, England in 1987 and 1988, receiving the M.Sc. in Experimental Psychology from the Laboratory of Experimental Psychology and Centre for Research on Perception and Cognition at Sussex in 1988.
 He received his PhD in 1989 from the University of Texas at Dallas, in the subject of human development and communication sciences.
 In 2014, he received The University of Texas at Dallas Distinguished Alumni Award on behalf of the School of Behavioral and Brain Sciences.